Workstation Management

 Definitions:

-High-Risk Workstations A workstation is high risk when it enables the authentication of accounts with permissions for manipulating Level 1 data or modifying critical infrastructure.
-A workstation is also high risk when it locally stores, processes or accesses Critical Data or Severe Risk Level 1 Data (as defined below)
+A workstation is also high risk when it locally stores/processes/accesses Critical Data or Severe Risk Level 1 Data (as defined below)

 Severe Risk Level 1 Information: Information whose unauthorized use, access, disclosure, acquisition, modification, loss, or deletion could result in severe damage to the CSU, its students, employees, or customers.
 Severe risk includes but is not limited to: financial loss, damage to the CSU’s reputation, and legal action.